pvtrov/theory-of-concurrency/GaussianEliminationWithTraceTheory/README.md

-# Gauss elimination using Trace Theory
+# Gaussian elimination using Trace Theory

 ## Running theoretical part of the program
 To run the program, follow these steps: